mdjaffardjy/AnalyseDonneesNextflow/Analysis/Similarity Processes/README.md

 # ProSim

-In this repository is presented the tool __ProSim__, which allows users to compare processes (in the forme of a json file : output of __Nextflow Analyzer__) folowing different hypotheses.
+In this directory is presented the tool __ProSim__, which allows users to compare processes (in the forme of a json file : output of __Nextflow Analyzer__) folowing different hypotheses.
 These different hypotheses are presente in the [Jupyter notebook](mesure_similarity.ipynb).

 The results of __Prosim__ are presented in different _csv(s)_ files in the form of matrixes.